chonpisitkong01/platform-engineering-kubecon-na-2025/docs/component-docs/crossplane/03-system-model.md

 - The schema (input parameters) users provide when requesting infrastructure
 - The names and structure of the resource
 - Validation rules for inputs
-- Whether claims are supported for multi-tenancy
+- Whether composite resources are supported for multi-tenancy

 **Example**: A `Database` XRD might define that users can request a database by specifying: